Use this page to learn how climate change is affecting people in Massachusetts.

-Of the top cities in Massachusetts, the city with the highest overall risk is Boston.
+Of these top cities in Massachusetts, the city with the highest overall risk is Boston.
 The city with the lowest overall risk is Fall River.

-Among the lower 48 states, Massachusetts's highest ranking is #12 for drought risk.
+Among the lower 48 states, Massachusetts's highest ranking is #9 for flood risk.

 See our fire ranking methodology.